OpenJML/openjml.github.io/tutorial/RACOutput.md

 error messages to be emitted should the assertion be false.
 Consequently a verbose error message contributes to the size of the
 RAC-compiled file.

-The content of the error message is controlled by the `-showRacSource` compilation command-line option, which takes one of three options: source, line, or none.
+The content of the error message is controlled by the `--rac-show-source` compilation command-line option, which takes one of three options: source, line, or none.
 The default is "source" and produces messages that show part of the source file;
 "line" just gives line information; "none" just gives the message.

-With `-showRacSource=source":
+With `--rac-show-source=source1:
 ```
 {% include_relative T_RacOutput1.out %}
 ```

-With `-showRacSource=line":
+With `--rac-show-source=line1:
 ```
 {% include_relative T_RacOutput4.out %}
 ```

-With `-showRacSource=none":
+With `--rac-show-source=none1:
 ```
 {% include_relative T_RacOutput4a.out %}
 ```